Living Salmon Rivers

-Showing Salmon Something Different
+Show Salmon Something Different

 Learning how to force a salmon to react by adopting a sub surface 'psychological' approach will put you in the top 5% of salmon fly fishers and this will keep you enthusiastic when others have mentally given in!
 Sheer persistency and fishing confidence are highly effective attributes to have in your fishing bag and if developed well enough will give you the fishing power of several salmon anglers.
-Never allow 'negativity' to creep into your fishing approach as salmon are highly sensitive to negative energy and will avoid your fly on every occasion!
+Never allow 'negativity' to creep into your fishing approach as I'm certain salmon are highly sensitive to negative energy and will avoid your fly on every occasion!

-Separate Your Fly From The Pack
+Separate Your Salmon Fly From The Pack

-Of course its always easier if salmon are in a state of inquisitive alertness but because they are salmon they are not always operating to optimal form!
-Accept the game for what it is and try to focus on different angles of approach that may well impress a fish enough into having a go at your fly.
+Of course its always easier if salmon are in a state of inquisitive alertness but because they are salmon they are not always operating on optimal form!
+Accept the game for what it is and try to focus on different angles of approach that may well impress a fish well enough into having a go at your fly.
 When the going is tough be the 'non conformist' salmon angler who experiments with fly pattern, pace and depth and who's salmon fly swim movement profile is more unpredictable than a big bag of unpredictable things!